Budget Series: Saving Money on Produce

 5. SHOP FROM LOCAL PRODUCE STANDS

 We are massively blessed to have a great, local farm stand!
-(If you’re from the Olympia area, Jay’s is one of the best places to buy local produce at a great price).
 They almost always have organic apples for under 99 cents a lb.
 And they give you a 10 cent per lb discount if you buy more than 20 lbs at a time.
-This is a great option for us because I can buy a box of apples and make organic apple sauce, organic dried apple chips, organic apple butter, organic apple pie, etc etc, AND have apple for snacks and straight up eating.
+This is a great option for us because I can buy a box of apples and make organic apple sauce, organic dried apple chips, organic apple butter, organic apple pie, etc etc, AND have apples for snacks and straight up eating.

-So check out your local stands!
+So when trying to save money on produce, check out your local stands!
 Ask if they offer any discounts if you buy in bulk.

 Also, buying local is a great way to, obviously, support your own community.
 Win win.

 Not to mention, it’s POSSIBLE that local produce is not sprayed as heavily as the larger corporations.
 This isn’t ALWAYS true, but most local farmers don’t need to over-spray.
 Some may actually BE organic, but just haven’t gone through the certification process.